Proc3ssa/newswebsite/README.md

 ---

-## Git swicth -c down-elements
+## Git swicth -c top_body

 **Description:**
-The git command was used to create and switch to a branch named down-elements.
+The git command was used to create and switch to a branch named top_body.

 ---